 Java is an object-oriented third-generation programming language that is used in application development for different platforms and works effectually for mobile applications, desktop applications, computers, navigation systems or monitoring devices, etc.

 In order to understand the in-depth qualities of Java as a programming language, you must have a basic idea of the terminology for these 3 features i.e. object-oriented, concurrent, and independent.

 - Object-oriented: In this concept, the language inclines towards classes and objects.
 The language is about a concept that uses objects and classes to create the development process easier.
-Suppose fruit is the class, so the object will be apple, kiwi, pineapple.
-The object is the instance of the class that takes up certain functions and data like, colour, shape, size, etc. With the aid of object-oriented programming principles, different objects have their own methods and procedures that allow them to work with each other smoothly.
+Suppose fruit is the class, so the object will be an apple, kiwi, or pineapple.
+The object is the instance of the class that takes up certain functions and data like colour, shape, size, etc. With the aid of object-oriented programming principles, different objects have their own methods and procedures that allow them to work with each other smoothly.
 Unlike procedural programming where one needs to write every method for the operation to work on data.

 - Concurrent: It is the characteristic that gives you the freedom of running several coding statements or programs simultaneously rather than following a strict order.

 Independent: Java is one of the few programming languages that can run codes on different platforms or machines.
 It supports the motto of ‘Write Once, Run Anywhere’ which makes it a versatile language.